-The most recent review of the Plan's default investment arrangement was carried out during the previous Plan year and undertaken on 8 September 2020.
+No formal review of the default investment arrangement was carried out during the year.
+However, the Trustee considers the performance of its underlying funds at each of their meetings, taking input from their professional investment advisors.
+The last triennial investment review was concluded in July 2020, where the Trustee undertook a full, in depth, review of the suitability of the default investment arrangement.
 Following this review, the Trustee decided to make no changes to the investment allocation of the default investment arrangement (a lifestyle targeting cash at retirement).
-The Trustee agreed to amend the drawdown lifestyle to include a specialist fund, the LGIM Retirement Income Multi-Asset ("RIMA") Fund, aimed at targeting drawdown.
-This fund has also been added to the self-select fund range.
-The implementation of this specialist drawdown fund took place during the year in June 2021.
+The Trustee agreed to amend the drawdown lifestyle (which is available to members to self-select) to include a specialist fund, the LGIM Retirement Income Multi-Asset ("RIMA") Fund, aimed at targeting drawdown.
+This fund was also added to the self-select fund range.
+These changes were implemented in June 2021.

-- 2.2 The default investment arrangement follows a pre-set investment route that transitions members' savings over the 5 years prior to the specified retirement date from a Growth fund (a combination of global equities and a diversified fund) to the Liquidity Fund (cash, 100% at retirement). - 2.3 The growth phase of the default lifestyle invests predominantly in equities, with modest allocations to property, bonds and cash.
-Overall these investments are expected to provide long term growth with some protection against inflation erosion, albeit with volatility.
+- 2.2 The default investment arrangement follows a pre-set investment route that transitions members' savings over the 5 years prior to members' selected retirement date from a Growth fund (a combination of global equities and a diversified fund) to the Liquidity Fund (cash, 100% at retirement). - 2.3 The growth phase of the default lifestyle invests 50% in the LGIM 30/70 Global Equity and 50% in the multi-asset LGIM Diversified Fund.
+Overall, these investments are expected to provide long term growth with some protection against inflation erosion, albeit with volatility.
 As members' funds grow, investment risk will have a greater impact on outcomes.
 Therefore, the Trustee believes that a strategy that seeks to reduce risk as the member approaches retirement is appropriate.
-This is achieved via automated lifestyle switches over the five-year period prior to a member's retirement date. - 2.4 Investments are switched into 100% cash to match the targeted retirement outcome.
-Given the size of most members' DC pot at retirement, their links to the DB section of the Plan, and looking at how members have been taking benefits at retirement, the Trustee believe this is the most appropriate target for members at the current time. - 2.5 The Trustee understands the requirement to carry out an investment strategy review regularly and at least every three years.
-The next investment strategy review will be carried out in the third quarter of 2023.
+This is achieved via automated lifestyle switches over the five-year period prior to a member's selected retirement date. - 2.4 Investments are switched into 100% cash as the Trustee expects members to access their DC benefits through cash withdrawal, given the size of most members' DC pots at retirement, their links to the DB section of the Plan, and looking at how members have been taking benefits at retirement.
+The Trustee will review whether this target remains appropriate, along with other aspects of the default investment strategy as part of the strategy review being undertaken in H2 2023.